defunkt/coffee-mode/README.md

        ^

 And so on.
-I think this is a pretty good way of getting decent indentation with a whitespace-sensitive
+I think this is a pretty good way of getting decent indentation with a whitespace-sensitive language.

 ### Newline and Indent

-As for indentation after newlines, given this code and cursor
-position:
+We all love hitting `RET` and having the next line indented properly.
+Given this code and cursor position:

     line1()
       line2()